Education and Social Work Menu

 - Think about additional information you can provide that describes you in relation to teaching.

-Using the mandatory supplemental form only (see link on right), outline the nature and extent of your experiences with elementary/middle-school aged children in group settings, including your 25 hours of experience in an elementary/middle school classroom setting.
+Using the mandatory supplemental form only (see link on right), outline the nature and extent of your experiences with middle and/or high school aged students in group settings, including your 25 hours of experience in a middle or high school classroom setting.

 For each different type of experience, use the six categories below to provide a summary of your experience.